vbotka/ansible-runner/README.md

 ## Role Variables

 - See default variables in *defaults/main.yml*
-- See OS specific default varaibles in *vars/defaults/*
+- See OS specific default variables in *vars/defaults/*
 - See examples in *vars/main.yml.samples*
 - Put OS specific custom variables into the directory *vars/*
 - See the precedence of the variables in */tasks/vars.yml*